How to do the dumbbell bicep curl for big, strong and defined arms

-The dumbbell biceps curl shares a very common trait with the dumbbell lateral raise.
+The dumbbell bicep curl shares a very common trait with the dumbbell lateral raise.
 What is it?
 They’re both two exercises where most people focus on how much weight they’re lifting at the expense of lifting with proper form.

 That’s a mistake.
 Why?
 Because ignoring exercise execution to swing a far-too-heavy dumbbell up and down (and often from side to side) means that momentum is responsible for most of the movement, not your biceps.
 And without properly stimulating these muscles through good form, controlled contractions and maximal time under tension, you’re never going to add size or strength to your arms.